Spring and Summer are the perfect time for picnics! But what can you do if there’s a rainy day?

 Put your yellow rice into the “lemonade pitcher.”
 Arrange your dishes and napkins attractively!
 I placed some of the printable picnic food on the plates, as well as some little guests!

 To make the “PICNIC” letters more durable, you may want to laminate them.
 By the way, the printable also includes the word “BASKET” for your picnic pleasure!

 Onetime was chafing at the bit to get into this bin.
 As soon as he saw me dyeing the rice, he wanted to know what I was putting together, and when he heard “picnic sensory bin” he could barely wait!

 After a little while, Onetime finally noticed the play food and started creating little meals on the dishes for me.

-I told you those plastic ants MADE our bin a success!
+I tell you those plastic ants MADE our bin a success!
 Onetime had so much fun adding little “ant” touches to all the foods he created and served – including drinks!

-After lots of time just exploring the rice and sensory aspects, and “playing picnic” – I drew Onetime’s attention to the letters and we sounded out the word PICNIC together.
+After lots of time just exploring the rice and “playing picnic” – draw your child’s attention to the letters and sound out the word PICNIC together.

-I told him that there were objects in the bin that started with many of the letters in the word, and we had some fun searching for those objects and matching them up to their letter.
+I told my son that there were objects in the bin that started with many of the letters in the word, and we had some fun searching for those objects and matching them up to their letter.

 For example, we had peaches for P, an ice cream cone for I, and cookies for C (all on the food printable).
 Many of the foods on our printable match letters in the word “BASKET” so you could have “PICNIC BASKET” letters in your bin as well if you like!